nshakedsl/PitputitReact/README.md

 1. Create a database using MongoDB.
-Detailed instructions on creating the database using MongoDB Compass (or through the shell) are provided below:
+- using MongoDB Compass are provided below (you can use also Mongosh):
 - Ensure that the MongoDB Compass application is installed.
-- Open the downloaded application and note the following message:
+- Open the downloaded application and note the following message via the default URI:
+    ```
-"mongodb://localhost:27017" via the default URI.
+    "mongodb://localhost:27017"
+    ```

 - Click the connect button.
-- Click the add button and fill in the Database Name field with "Pitputit" and the Collection Name field with "chats".
+- Click the add button and fill in the Database Name field with `Pitputit` and the Collection Name field with `chats`.
 - Finally, click the create button.